thenbrent/multisite-user-management/readme.txt

 = Does this require a MultiSite installation? =

 Yes, WordPress takes care of the default role on non-MultiSite installations.

+= Why don't all my sites show up in the list? =

+Only blogs marked as public and flagged as safe (mature flag off) are included in the list.

 = Why can't I install this plugin in the wp-content/plugins directory? =